You won’t be short of incredible places to see during this road trip!

 Distance: 172.5 km (107 miles) | Time without stops: 2 hours 5 minutes

 The drive from Queenstown to Te Anau isn’t too difficult.
 The 172.5 km takes just over two hours to complete.
-It’s definitely one of the most beautiful routes on this South Island self-drive itinerary.
+It’s one of the most beautiful routes on this South Island self-drive itinerary.

 It’s a scenic drive as you hug the coastline of Lake Wakatipu on the way out of Queenstown.
 There are a few places you can stop along the way before you get to Te Anau.